Kululenko/django_user_registration/README.md

 Django User Authentication Project

+IF YOU WANT TO SEE THE CODE ITS UNDER THE BRANCH "MASTER"

 This repository contains a Django project that implements user registration, validation, login, and logout functionality

 Features